lightcante/trybe/README.md

-# Project Name
+# trybe

-> Pithy project description
+> Social Workouts for the CrossFit Community

 ## Team